‘General Hospital’ Spoilers Tease Scoop On What’s Next For Dr. Liesl Obrecht

 In the sneak peek for Monday’s show that aired at the end of Thursday’s episode, there were a couple of glimpses of Obrecht.
 General Hospital spoilers indicate that Robert Scorpio will stop by to talk with her again, and this is good news for Obrecht.

 Obrecht quickly figured out that Peter framed her, but she has had a difficult time getting anybody else to believe her.
-Robert, however, is no fan of Peter’s and he has admitted to Obrecht that he doesn’t think she’s guilty of what she’s accused of this time.
+Robert, however, is no fan of Peter’s and has admitted to Obrecht that he doesn’t think she’s guilty of what she’s accused of this time.

-General Hospital spoilers share that when Obrecht and Robert talk during Monday’s episode, she will get heated as she notes that Peter is scrambling to cover his tracks.
+Spoilers share that when Obrecht and Robert talk during Monday’s episode, she will get heated as she notes that Peter is scrambling to cover his tracks.
 Robert surely agrees with this, but it’s not clear yet whether he can do much about it at this point.

 Obrecht's surprise return to the #NursesBall stage ought to be illegal.????